Alice S. Rossi: Biography

 One of her most influential feminist articles was “Equality Between the Sexes: An Immodest Proposal.”
 First presented in 1963 at a meeting of the American Academy of Arts and Sciences, it was published the next year in the academy's journal Daedalus.
-In the article, Professor Rossi argued that for most women motherhood had become a full-time occupation, a state of affairs that hurt not only women but also the larger society in which they lived.
+In the article, Rossi argued that for most women motherhood had become a full-time occupation, a state of affairs that hurt not only women but also the larger society in which they lived.
 For the well-being of both the women and the culture, she wrote, parity of the sexes is essential.

 This article's publication coincided with the publication the same year of The Feminine Mystique by Betty Friedan, which dealt with similar issues.
-Familiar today, Professor Rossi's argument was considered subversive at the time.
-As a result, she was called a monster, an unnatural woman and an unfit mother, as she recalled in interviews afterward.
+Rossi's argument was considered subversive at the time.
 Her article can be found in the anthology “Life Cycle and Achievement in America” (Harper & Row, 1969), edited by Rose Laub Coser.

-In 1966, Rossi, along with a group that included Betty Friedan, founded the National Organization for Women (NOW).

 In later work, also controversial, Professor Rossi argued that the cultural divide between men and women was not the product of socialization alone, as the prevailing view held, but was partly rooted in inborn biological differences between the sexes.

-Professor Rossi held appointments at Harvard, the University of Chicago, Johns Hopkins University and Goucher College before finally joining the University of Massachusetts faculty, where she was appointed the Harriet Martineau professor of Sociology.
+Professor Rossi held appointments at Harvard, the University of Chicago, Johns Hopkins University and Goucher College before finally joining the University of Massachusetts faculty, where she was appointed the Harriet Martineau professor of sociology.
 She remained there from 1974 until her retirement in 1991, at which point she became an emerita professor.
 She also was the 74th president of the American Sociological Association.